What is a status in CLM?

 Validate required contract information

-Move back to Authoring if any change is needed
+Move back to Authoring or Negotiation if any change is needed

 🔏 Manual Signing